gitter-badger/glad6/README.md

-GLAD6 - LAMP ansible drupal6 git (vagrant)
+GLAD6
 ==================================
+LAMP Ansible Drupal6 Git Vagrant

 A Drupal development platform in a box, with everything you would need to develop Drupal 6 websites.
 This was created by the Support department at Inclind to support existing Drupal 6 sites.
 When in rome.. right?
 Nevermind.